mihhail-lapushkin/grunt-css-url-embed/README.md

 Default: `.` or the directory of `Gruntfile.js`

 The base directory for URL's.
+Can be absolute or relative to the directory of your `Gruntfile.js`.

 ### Usage Examples